BonEvil/ibotta/README.md

 # ibotta

+**NOTE:** This branch *alternate* has been changed to include an MVVM structure as well as a framework for creating ibotta-specifie UI elements.
+The original project on the *main* branch was build using an MVC architecture as the functionality in the code challenge only warranted that approach.

+My approach to building applications is based on the complexity of the application to be built, therefore, it was originally built with simplicity in mind.

 ## Structure
 This application contains no storyboards or nib/xib files.
 All views (including the initial view) are created programatically.